Walk-In Clinics vs Urgent Care vs Retail Clinics: How They Differ

 Using the ER for something a retail or urgent care clinic can handle isn't just expensive — it means longer waits for you and delays for patients who need emergency-level care.
 The Centers for Medicare & Medicaid Services (CMS) has long noted that non-emergency ER use is one of the drivers of high healthcare costs in the U.S.

-That said: when in doubt about whether something is an emergency, err toward the ER.
+That said: when in doubt, err toward the ER.
 Chest pain, sudden severe headache, difficulty breathing, signs of stroke, or serious injuries belong in an emergency room, not a retail clinic.

 Comparing Them Side by Side